 - 120 x 100 x 9 (cm) or about 48″ x 39″ x 3.5″

 - Three hooking metal buckles…weird closure system

-I got this one as a freebie from a then-road-tripping Alex Johnson who didn’t have space in her car for this one.
+I got this one as a freebie from a then-road-tripping Alex Johnson who didn’t have space in her car (that was bought from car dealership near me) for this one.
 I can understand why.
 It has two taco folds instead of the usual one, and it folds into a triangle.
 This makes it, as far as I’m aware, the only crash pad that gets bigger when folded up.
 Two straps keep the sides together, and then a big diaper flap comes up from the bottom and attaches to the top, making for a big storage pouch.
 The flap also can be used to protect the shoulder straps from the dirt when the pad is in use.